Zhabskyi/ETHRent/README.md

 # ethRent Project

-ethRent is a Peer-to-Peer Item Rental Distributed-Application based on the Ethereum blockchain.
+ethRent is a Peer-to-Peer Item Rental decentralized application based on the Ethereum blockchain.

 The overall intent of this application is to have a collection of items which are available for rent across a community.